This compilation and all annotations are copyright © Jean Renard Ward, 1993, 2004, 2011, 2013, 2016.

 References, Product information on Sony Magic Link PIC-1000 PDA "Personal Intelligent Communicator": hands-free cellphone option, touchscreen, but virtual keyboard only, no handwriting recognition.
 Magic Cap OS from General Magic.

 Force/touch touchpad sensors on desktop/tabletop, may be used to create virtual input devices (virtual keyboard, menu, tablet, etc.), sense location of physical objects (phicons?).
-Identify/authenticate user by force-image/biometrics of palmprint, etc. Instrument/augment objects such as locks, floor.
+Identify/authenticate user by force-image/biometrics of palmprint, etc. (multi-touch / images of hand and fingers) Instrument/augment objects such as locks, floor.